 This motion to recommit can take two different forms.
-A simple or straight motion only proposes to recommit the bill or joint resolution to the committee that reported it.
+A simple or straight motion only proposes to recommit (or send back) the bill or joint resolution to the committee that reported it.
 This motion is not debatable and, if adopted, has the effect of killing the measure.
 The House does not often adopt a motion to recommit in this form.
 More common is the motion to recommit with instructions.
-In this form, a recommittee, as an agent of the House, is obligated to follow.
+In this form, a recommittal motion proposes to return the measure to committee with certain instructions that the committee, as an agent of the House, is obligated to follow.
 For example, the motion may direct the committee to hold additional hearings before deciding whether to report the bill back to the House for further consideration.